Felting Your Knitting by Hand

 For tips about felting by hand, read on...

 About terminology, felting is the process of matting loose fibers together and fulling is the shrinking process that happens with knit items after the fibers are intertwined.
-They are different, but the term felting is often used in the broader sense.
+They are different, but the term felting is often used in the broader sense and is used throughout this article.

 Felting happens when heat, water, and agitation open the fiber scales.
 As they are agitated, they grab on to one another and lock together.
 When placed in cold water immediately afterwards, the felting process stops, causing the fibers to close into a tight, matted fabric.